She sometimes went by the name Moses on the Underground Railroad, which meant pro-slavery terrorists in America often were searching for a man.

-I have yet to find anyone discussing whether Epstein was given an Austrian passport by Israel to broker European arms into Saudi Arabia and thereby Iraq to fuel war with Iran.
+I have yet to find anyone discussing however whether Epstein was given an Austrian passport by the US or Israel to broker European arms into Saudi Arabia and thereby fuel Iraq in its war with Iran.

-In other words, people talk about Epstein’s strange and shadowy accumulation of wealth.
-Maybe they should also talk about whether his counterfeit passport was at the nexus of arms payments between Reagan, Thatcher, Prince Bandar “Bush” bin Sultan, Saddam Hussein and Shimon Peres.
+In other words, people talk about Epstein’s strange and shadowy accumulation of wealth in very similar terms to Thatcher, without any of the transparency.
+Maybe they should look into whether his counterfeit passport was within or near a nexus of arms payments between Reagan, Thatcher, Prince Bandar “Bush” bin Sultan, Saddam Hussein and Shimon Peres.

 To help, I’ll give a couple examples of what money laundering and arms trade accountability has looked like for Mark Thatcher.